-Our second product candidate, CT-0525, is also intended to treat solid tumors that overexpress HER2, is in preclinical development and is advancing to an IND filing.
-CT-0525 utilizes a novel approach to CAR-M therapy to accelerate the manufacturing process, increase the cell yield, and improve upon the potential anti-tumor effect by engineering patients' monocytes directly, without ex vivo differentiation into macrophages, as we currently do for CT-0508.
+Our second product candidate, CT-0525, which also is intended to treat solid tumors that overexpress HER2, is in pre-clinical development and utilizes a novel approach to CAR-M therapy that engineers patients' monocytes directly, without ex vivo differentiation into macrophages, as we currently do for CT-0508.
 We refer to this CAR-Monocyte approach as CAR-Mono.
-By increasing the cell yield, the CAR-Mono approach enables a larger potential dose and improved trafficking, which may improve tumor control.
-The CAR-Mono approach reduces manufacturing time and leverages an automated, closed-system manufacturing process.
-CT-0525 is our first CAR-Mono product candidate and is currently in the pre-clinical process development stage.
+This process enables a single day manufacturing process, enables the ability to manufacture up to ten billion cells from a single apheresis, and leverages an automated, closed-system manufacturing process.
+In addition, CAR-Mono has the potential to improve upon the potential anti-tumor effect of a CAR-Macrophage.
+By increasing the cell yield, the CAR-Mono approach enables a larger dose than a CAR-Macrophage.
+In addition, CT-0525 has the potential for improved persistence and trafficking, all observed pre-clinically.
+The increased cell yield and improved persistence and trafficking may improve tumor control.
 We expect to submit an IND to the FDA for CT-0525 in the second half of 2023, initiate clinical development shortly thereafter, and treat our first patient in the first half of 2024.

 Beyond CT-0508 and CT-0525, we have a broad pipeline of cell therapy assets in various stages of pre-clinical development.
 In addition to the development of ex vivo CAR-M cell therapies, we are also developing in vivo CAR-M gene therapies, wherein immune cells are directly engineered within the patient's body.
-To advance our in vivo CAR-M therapeutics, we established a strategic collaboration with Moderna TX Inc., or Moderna, focused on the development and potential commercialization of up to 12 product candidates, of which four have already been nominated.
+To advance our in vivo CAR-M therapeutics, we established a strategic collaboration with Moderna TX Inc., or Moderna, focused on the development and potential commercialization of up to 12 product candidates, of which five have already been nominated.
 In collaboration with Moderna, we have established an approach that uses Moderna's LNP/mRNA technology, together with our CAR-M platform technology, to create novel in vivo oncology gene therapies.
 We believe this approach has the potential to enable a series of off-the-shelf product candidates to target a patient's own myeloid cells against cancer cells directly within their body.
-As part of the agreement with Moderna, we received a \$45.0 million up-front cash payment and an investment by Moderna in the form of a \$35.0 million convertible promissory note, which converted into shares of common stock in connection with the consummation of the merger with Sesen Bio, or the Merger, in addition to future research funding and the opportunity for milestone payments and royalties.
+As part of the Moderna License Agreement, as further discussed below, we received a \$45.0 million upfront cash payment and an investment by Moderna in the form of a \$35.0 million convertible promissory note, which converted into shares of common stock in connection with the consummation of the merger with Sesen Bio, or the Merger, in addition to future research funding and the opportunity for milestone payments and royalties.